polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/contracts/evm_module.md

 ### Learn More

-- Learn how to [develop custom Substrate runtime modules](development/module/index.md).
+- Learn about our [SRML Contracts module](conceptual/runtime/contracts/contracts_module.md), which supports deployment and execution of Wasm smart contracts.

 ### Examples